War of Jenkins' Ear: Florida

 In 1740, the inhabitants of Georgia launched an overland attack on the fortified city of St. Augustine in Florida, supported by a British naval blockade, but were repelled.
 The British forces led by James Oglethorpe, the Governor of Georgia, besieged St. Augustine for over a month before retreating, and abandoned their artillery in the process.
 The failure of the Royal Navy blockade to prevent supplies reaching the settlement was a crucial factor in the collapse of the siege.
 Oglethorpe began preparing Georgia for an expected Spanish assault.
 The Battle of Bloody Mose, where the Spanish and free black forces repelled Oglethorpe's forces at Fort Mose, was also a part of the War of Jenkins' Ear.

 French neutrality

 When war broke out in 1739, both Britain and Spain expected that France would join the war on the Spanish side.
 This played a large role in the tactical calculations of the British.
 If the Spanish and French were to operate together, they would have a superiority of ninety ships of the line.
 In 1740, there was an invasion scare when it was believed that a French fleet at Brest and a Spanish fleet at Ferrol were about to combine and launch an invasion of England.
-Although this proved not to be the case, the British kept the bulk of their naval and land forces in southern England to act as a deterrent.
+Although this proved not to be the case, the British kept the bulk of their naval and land forces in or near southern England to act as a deterrent.

 Many in the British government were afraid to launch a major offensive against the Spanish, for fear that a major British victory would draw France into the war to protect the balance of power.